blockscout/docs/about/funding/l2-funding-proposal/README.md

 ### L2 Data Views

 Blockscout's base configuration is geared towards L1 EVM implementation, centered around block exploration.
-To incorporate L2s effectively, batches need to take precendence.
+To incorporate L2s effectively, batches need to take precedence.
 In particular batch attributes such as `Index, L1 Timestamp, Size, L1 tx hash, L1 block number, and Batch root` should be easily explorable.

 L1 to L2 transactions need to be clearly defined along with access to the current fraud proof window when appropriate.
 Transaction batch and state batch details should be included in an easy-to-explore format.
 Transaction fraud proof windows should be displayed along with countdowns, and if already executed, the transaction should be linked to its L1 counterpart.